Sous-Vide-Zen/backend/README.md

 ```

 Navigate to the config directory
 ```shell
 cd config/
 ```

-Create an .env file
+Create an env file and, if necessary, fill it with your variables or use default values.
 ```shell
 cp .env.example .env
 ```
-`Fill the file with your variables or use the default`

-Return to main directory
+Return to the project directory:
 ```shell
 cd ..
 ```

-Launch a project
+Launch a project:
 ```shell
 python manage.py migrate
 python manage.py runserver
 ```

-Fill the database
+Fill the database:
 ```shell
 python manage.py loaddata $(ls src/fixtures/)
 ```